 Fifteen hundred!
 Well, maybe the country just couldn't get along without that bill.
 Maybe we should let it slide.
 Pork is bad, but not that bad, not bad enough to risk the stability of the state.

-But what can we say about Bilbray's voting down each of Representative Jeff Flake's four anti-pork amendments?
-That's not one no, not a mere two, not even three.
+But what can we say about Bilbray's voting down each of Representative Jeff Flake's

 That's four nos.
 (I feel like Abraham deciding the fate of Sodom and Gomorrah.
 Peradventure, do I hear five?)

 I guess this is Bilbray's idea of the Reagan Legacy, the sole remnant of his commitment to less government: "Just Say No."

 He can't hide, however, what he's saying "no" to: his own promises.

 So that's the Bilbray Story.
 But what's the Rest of the Story?

 Before the special election Bilbray seemed to be fighting a bit of an uphill battle.
 You see, he had been a lobbyist for several years.
 The opposition made much of this.
 Jadedly, he admitted, "Everyone is trying to say that everyone in Washington is tainted."

 Hmmm.
 I wonder why.
 Could it be because everyone in Washington is tainted?

 Well, I'm not even that cynical; I know a few good people in Sodom, a few more in Gomorrah.

 But Bilbray certainly is tainted.
 Thus we add another crumbum into the ranks of the congressional crumbumhood.